An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Interactive Ensemble Trajectory Predictor

 \subsection{Implementation Details}

-In this study, models observe historical trajectories for three seconds and make trajectory predictions for the next five seconds.
+In this study, models observe historical trajectories for three seconds and predict trajectories for next five seconds.
 Moreover, each base learner in IETP is trained using the Adam \cite{kingma2014adam} optimizer with a learning rate of 0.001.
 According to \cite{deo2018convolutional}, the key parameters of each base learner is shown in Table \ref{keyparams}.
 The leaky-ReLU activation with $\alpha$ equals 0.1 is used for all layers.
 The model is implemented using PyTorch\footnote{https://pytorch.org}.